 I’m a total and complete film nerd in the most ‘un-chill’ way possible.

 Our SiteVis Slack channel for team ‘discussions’ is always full of my two-bit film reviews of the 10-15 films I’ve seen during the week.
-I have big plans in 2020 to just go ahead and make my own film.
+I have big plans to just go ahead and make my own film.
 Thanks to the time and budget for learning given to us by the SiteVis powers that be, I can actually do that!
 Pretty cool.

 And so I find myself here.